csiglab/Produceologia/research/2025-1-GrupoBE/README.md

 QA:

 - How to diversify?
+- How a firm enters and exit the group?
 - How to integrate employee-led companies?
 - How to decide if an industry / firm should be in the group?
 - How to make sure that this company align fully with the **Country National Development Goals**?